 Why I Go To Church.

-As a kid, my parents would make me and my sister go to church because they enjoyed going.
-It would drive me nuts listening to my father sing, because as far as I was concerned, all the singing should have been left to the experienced vocalists in the choir, and all the listening should have been left to him and everyone else.
-Occasionally when my parents looked at me I would lip sync like Milli Vanilli, putting on enough of an act to satisfy my parents that I was engaged in what was happening around me.
+I went to church as a kid.
+My parents would make my sister and me go because they enjoyed going.
+It would drive me nuts listening to my father sing because as far as I was concerned, all the singing should have been left to the experts in the choir, and all the listening should have been left to people like us.
+Occasionally when my parents looked at me I would lip synch like Milli Vanilli, putting on enough of an act to satisfy my parents that I was engaged in what was happening around me.

 Leave a Reply.